 There is a small hill at the back of the Oagata Shrine filled with many varieties of plum trees.
 The plum trees’ flowers range in color from white to pink and are spread across the hill.
 A lot of visitors come here every year in mid-March to see the beautiful plum flowers in full bloom.

-Besides only admiring the splendid plum flowers in Inuyama, there are many other things to do in this city.
-Visit its popular castle town (Showa Alley), enjoy a river ride with local food and sake, or travel back in time by visiting the Meiji Mura open-air museum.
+In addition to admiring the splendid plum flowers in Inuyama, there are many other things to enjoy in this city.
+Visit its popular castle town, Showa Alley, take a scenic river ride with local food and sake, or travel back in time by visiting the Meiji Mura open-air museum.

 Oagata Shrine (大縣神社)